 What will I learn?

-• Breeding and production cycles for commonly farmed livestock
+- Learning the breeding and production cycles for commonly farmed livestock

-• The different types of technology and systems used in livestock production
+- Understanding the different types of technology and systems used in livestock production

-• How to prepare and implement health and welfare plans and schedules
+- Knowing how to prepare and implement health and welfare plans and schedules

 - Impact of farm working practices on social, economic and environmental sustainability

 Study, Assessment and Qualifications